ngs-lang/ngs/doc/ngslang.1.md

 ## Type constructors and object creation

 * When type definition (`type T`) is executed, NGS defines the `.constructors` MultiMethod that includes one method.
 This method creates object of type `T`.
 The type of this method is `NormalTypeConstructor`.
-* After defining a type `T`, one can add methods using `F T(...) {...}` definitions.
+* After defining a type `T`, one can add methods to `.constructors` using `F T(...) {...}` definitions.
 If you add your method to the `.constructors` field, please make sure it returns an object of type `T` or object of a type that is a subtype of `T`.
 Otherwise, it will be surprising for the callers.
 * When you call a user defined type, its `.constructors` MultiMethod is called.
 * If the default constructor added by NGS (method of type `NormalTypeConstructor`) gets executed, it does the following:
 	* Creates object of type `T`